File 333 · Open (conviction disputed)

 The official position has been that Wayne Williams was responsible for most of the killings, supported by the fiber evidence and a pattern that ended after his arrest.
 Claimed Prosecutors and some investigators regard the matter as effectively solved despite the absence of trials for the child cases [2].

-The dissenting position, held by many victims' families and some investigators and writers, is that the case against Williams for the broader series is unproven and that other explanations — more than one offender, a different perpetrator, or a racially motivated campaign — were not adequately pursued.
-Disputed This archive treats Williams's conviction for the two adult murders as a matter of record while regarding the attribution of the child murders to him as legally untested and genuinely disputed; it does not assert his guilt or innocence in those cases.
+The dissenting position, held by many victims' families and some investigators and writers, is that the case against Williams for the broader series is unproven and that other explanations were not adequately pursued.
+Disputed Among them: that more than one offender was at work (the victims and circumstances varied widely); and a specific, documented line of inquiry into Ku Klux Klan involvement — state investigators had wiretapped a Klan family, and some believed a racially motivated campaign was being overlooked because a single-suspect resolution was politically and economically preferable for the city.
+This archive treats Williams's conviction for the two adult murders as a matter of record while regarding the attribution of the child murders to him as legally untested and genuinely disputed; it asserts neither his guilt nor his innocence in those cases.
 The 2019 reopening reflects that the questions remain live [3][4].

 The unanswered questions.